mosip/mosip-ref-impl/kernel/kernel-smsserviceprovider-msg91/README.md

  [Background & Design]()

+MOSIP has the capability of talking to any SMS Gateway provider as long as the provider supports REST APIs for communication.

  **Implementation**

-This service is provided as a reference implementation so the adopters could change this code to support their respective service provider.
+This service is provided as a reference implementation so that MOSIP implementors can customize the SMS implementation to support support their respective service providers.

 ```
 io.mosip.kernel.core.notification.spi.SMSServiceProvider

 ```
-The above interface is implemented in this service.
-Adopters are expected to be compliant to the interface  and add their implementation in the SMSServiceProviderImpl.java or create equivalent impl.
+This is a sample implementation of the SMSServiceProvider interface.
+Depending upon the SMS Provider, the implementation code might change however the interface remains as it is.
+MOSIP implementors are expected to be compliant to this interface  and add their implementation in the SMSServiceProviderImpl.java.

-Its expected that the adopters do not change the controller and the REST api.

  [API Documentation ]